Google I/O 2019: Top 10 announcements you need to know!

 Google I/O is an annual developer conference where Google announces new hardware, software, and various updates for its existing apps and services.

 To see what’s coming up at Google I/O, check out the list at a glance.
-We have also upload a youtube video based on this Google I/O 2019
+We have also uploaded a youtube video based on this Google I/O 2019.

 Top 10 announcements :